 In this article, I am going to discuss with you all about Osler Nodes.
-The main things which will be covered are:
+The points which I am going to cover are:

-So, without wasting any time let’s start the further discussion.
+So, without wasting any time let’s start the discussion step by step.

 Osler Nodes are a rare but well-known manifestation of Bacterial endocarditis in the skin.
 They are painful, red lesions that mostly develop on the feet and hands.